AbbVie sees hit to Humira sales from European competition

 “The discounting has been on the higher end of the planning scenarios that we had laid out.”

-AbbVie shares were up 2.3 percent at $82.49, shedding some earlier gains following the company’s Humira comments.
-The had climbed as much as 5 percent after the company reported higher-than-expected third-quarter earnings.
+AbbVie shares were up 2.3 percent at $82.49, shedding some early gains following the company’s Humira comments.
+They had climbed as much as 5 percent after the company reported higher-than-expected third-quarter earnings.

 Mylan NV (MYL.O), Biogen Inc (BIIB.O) Amgen Inc (AMGN.O) and Novartis AG (NOVN.S) have all begun selling biosimilar versions of Humira in Europe, fueling investor concerns as the drugmaker still depends on Humira - the world’s top-selling prescription medicine - for about two-thirds of its revenue.